cybertec-postgresql/CYBERTEC-OS-Operator/content/documentation/how-to-use/restore.md

     - '--set=20240515-164100F'
   repo: '1'
 ```
-- `id`: 1 - for the current restore
-- `type`: immediate - restore only the in `set` defined backup
-- `repo`: 1 - use the data from repo1
-- `set`: 20240515-164100F - the snapshot identifier

 > **_HINT:_** Without the specification `--type=immediate`, pgBackRest would then consume the entire WAL that is available and thus restore the last available consistent data point.